-Although we have successfully completed the double-blind portion of our DeFi trial, whose open-label extension portion remains ongoing, we have limited experience completing registrational clinical trials, and we may be unable to do so for additional product candidates we may develop.
+Although we have successfully completed the DeFi trial and received approval for OGSIVEO for the treatment of adult patients with progressing desmoid tumors who require systemic treatment, we have limited experience completing registrational clinical trials, and we may be unable to do so for additional product candidates we may develop.

 We will need to successfully complete registrational clinical trials in order to obtain the approval of the FDA, EMA or comparable foreign regulatory authorities to market any product candidates.
 Carrying out clinical trials, including later-stage registrational clinical trials, is a complicated process.
-Although we reported positive topline data from the double-blind portion of the DeFi trial in May 2022 and additional data from the DeFi trial at the European Society for Medical Oncology Congress in September 2022, which supported our NDA submission for nirogacestat in December 2022, which was accepted by the FDA in February 2023 and granted priority review with an assigned PDUFA target action date of August 27, 2023, as an organization, we have limited experience completing registrational clinical trials.
+Although we completed the DeFi trial, which supported the approval of OGSIVEO for the treatment of adult patients with progressing desmoid tumors who require systemic treatment by the FDA in November 2023, as an organization, we have limited experience completing registrational clinical trials.
 We will need to continue to build and expand our clinical development and regulatory capabilities, and we may be unable to recruit and train qualified personnel.
 We also expect to continue to rely on third parties to conduct our clinical trials.
 If these third parties do not successfully carry out their contractual duties, meet expected deadlines or comply with regulatory requirements, we may not be able to obtain regulatory approval of or commercialize any potential product candidates.
-Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to an NDA submission and approval of our product candidates.
+Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to an NDA submission and approval of any other product candidates.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approval of any product candidates that we develop.
 Failure to commence or complete, or delays in, our planned clinical trials, could prevent us from or delay us in commercializing our product candidates.